rocheseb/ginput/README.md

 ### Where do files go? ###

-MOD files will be saved under GGGPATH/models/gnd/xx
+If the 'save_path' argument is not specified MOD files will be saved under GGGPATH/models/gnd/xx

+Otherwise MOD files will be saved under save_path/xx

 with xx either 'ncep', 'merra', 'fp', or 'fpit'

+### Other notes ###

 The merradap modes require an internet connection and EarthData credentials

-The ncep mode requires the global NCEP netcdf files of the given year to be present in GGGPATH/ncdf

 The ncep mode should produce files identical to the IDL mod_maker if 'time' and 'step' are kept as default